Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 Tip 1

-Pick a class that fits your playstyle
+Pick a class that matches your playstyle

 Tip 2

-Don’t pick up everything
+Don’t loot everything mindlessly

 Tip 3